laninsky/ambigoos_into_structure/README.md

 The struture_popmap.txt (or mod_structure_popmap.txt) files will have the population designator inserted in the second column.

 #Version history
-v0.0.0 Brand new, may have some bugs
+v0.1.0 The code assumed the order of taxa in each fasta files was the same, which will have led to nonsense results if this was not the case for your data.
+Sorting on sample name is now included in the onelining.R script in this repository. v0.0.0 Brand new, may have some bugs

 # This pipeline wouldn't be possible without: